Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 So, what exactly happened to Aaron Hernandez?
 In this article, we shall explore his story - his rise and his tragic fall.

-Who Was Aaron Hernandez?
+Who was Aaron Hernandez?
 A Look at His Early Life and NFL Career

 We know Aaron Hernandez as the NFL star whose career became marred by the use of drugs and violence.
 But to better understand how it came to this, we need to go back to the beginning.
 Hernandez came from an unstable and abusive household where he witnessed his father abuse his mother, only to lose him just as his career was taking off.
 His mother went on to date her cousin’s husband and had him move in with them.
 This kind of life led Hernandez to alcohol, marijuana, and other criminal activities from a very young age.